mehulgohil/go-bffauth/README.md

 to handle and address all authentication requirements and challenges of the frontend application.
 (SPA)

-## Objectives

-The primary objective of the tech blog is to educate readers about the Backend for Frontend (BFF) authentication pattern and its implementation in the Go programming language.
-The blog will provide a comprehensive overview of the pattern, its benefits, and the challenges it solves in the context of building authentication systems for front-end applications.

 ## History

 SPAs typically use token-based authentication, such as JSON Web Tokens (JWTs), to authenticate and authorize users.